SME Program Requirements

 Second Year Paper

-The Second Year Paper, due after the second summer in the program, is an original research requirement that involves an empirical written paper that demonstrates the student’s original research efforts.
+The Second Year Paper is due after the second summer in the program and is an original research requirement that involves an empirical written paper that demonstrates the student’s original research efforts.
 The purpose of the Second Year Paper is to assess each student’s scholarly development and his/her ability to identify and investigate theoretically rich, important issues in a way that will significantly expand current knowledge.
-This work may be done with faculty so long as the student is the primary author.
+Guidelines for the second-year paper will be provided by the PhD coordinator.

 The oral exam usually occurs during the student’s third year in the program, typically by the end of fall semester of the third year.
-This exam involves a presentation and defense of the second year paper.
+The format will be a presentation of the second year paper to the oral prelim committee who will then evaluate the student's work.
+The presentation will be open to all faculty and students.

 Students are expected to get involved in research with department faculty as quickly as possible.
+Each year, students will be assigned as a faculty RA, but the PhD student should also seek out additional opportunities to engage in research with faculty.
 They are also expected to attend all department-organized research colloquia, job talks, and workshops.
 Students are required to serve as teaching assistants and are expected to teach at least one section of a course.
 They will meet with the PhD Coordinator in the fall and spring semesters of each year to discuss progress goals and receive feedback on performance.
-For more information students may refer to the SME Unofficial Student Handbook.
+For more information students may refer to the SME PhD PhActs, an informal student-maintained handbook that offers an overview of the management field as well as descriptions of specific courses that might help students develop an individual course plan.